asyncapi/website/pages/about/index.md

 In doing so, we achieve:

 - To ensure an open governance model where no single company dominates the specification and its tools.
-- To make the project as democratic as possible.
+- Making the project as democratic as possible.
 - To rely on an asynchronous decision-making process that empowers the people who "work," not the companies who "pay."

 In other words, it will  give equal power to individual and corporate contributors  [[checkout here for more information](/blog/governance-motivation)].